circleguard/circlecore/STYLE.md

 ### General

-Where possible, list comprehension is prefered over lambdas.
+Where possible, list comprehensions are generally prefered over lambdas.

 ```python
 my_list = [x for x in my_list if x.attribute == value] # PREFERRED